 Anthropology Internship Program

 The Anthropology Internship Program offers academic credit, unpaid and paid internships for undergraduate and graduate students interested in careers in anthropology, museums or related fields.
 Anthropology interns work on projects relating to the collections or to the ongoing research interests of the curatorial staff in the museum or in the field.
 The department's collections and research are focused on North American, Mexican/Central American and South American archaeology and ethnology; Asian, African and Pacific ethnology; and Biological Anthropology.
 In addition, internships are awarded in collections management, archives and conservation.
 Applicants should be enrolled in or have recently graduated from an academic institution.
 Acceptance to the internship program is competitive.
 The number of interns accepted in any given session varies and is based on staff projects.
 Internships are limited to a maximum of two sessions of work.

 Internship application deadlines:

-• summer session (July to September), submit February 1 - April 1
+• Summer session (July to September), submit January 1 - March 1

-• fall session (September to December), submit June 27 - August 27
+• Fall session (September to December), submit June 4 - August 4